lspector/lspector.github.io/publications.md

 * * *

 ## Posters and Poster Papers

+Briesch, M., R. Boldi, D. Sobania, A. Lalejini, T. Helmuth, F. Rothlauf, C. Ofria, and L. Spector.
+2024.
+Improving Lexicase Selection with Informed Down-Sampling.
+"Hot Off the Press" track.
+Genetic and Evolutionary Computation Conference (GECCO '24).

+Boldi, R., A. Bao, M. Briesch, T. Helmuth, D. Sobania, L. Spector, and A. Lalejini.
+2024.
+A Comprehensive Analysis of Down-sampling for Genetic Programming-based Program Synthesis.
+In _Proceedings of the  Genetic and Evolutionary Computation Conference Companion (GECCO '24 Companion)._ Association for Computing Machinery, New York, NY, USA.

+Boldi, R., L. Ding, and L. Spector.
+2024.
+Solving Deceptive Problems Without Explicit Diversity Maintenance.
+In _Proceedings of the  Genetic and Evolutionary Computation Conference Companion (GECCO '24 Companion)._ Association for Computing Machinery, New York, NY, USA.

 Boldi, R., A. Bao, M. Briesch, T. Helmuth, D. Sobania, L. Spector, and A. Lalejini.
 2023.
 The Problem Solving Benefits of Down-Sampling Vary by Selection Scheme.
 In _Proceedings of the  Genetic and Evolutionary Computation Conference Companion (GECCO '23 Companion)._ Association for Computing Machinery, New York, NY, USA, 527–530. ([pdf](https://doi.org/10.1145/3583133.3590713))